azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Tomo has noticed that Junichiro is starting to act differently<br>around her.
+<p align="center">Tomo has noticed that Junichiro is starting to act differently<br>around her.
 They both try to sort out their feelings<br>while seeing the summer festival fireworks together.</p>
 </td>
 </tr>
 </table>